-Prosecco is undoubtedly one of the most famous and appreciated Italian wines in the world.
-The main reasons for such a reputation are its great pleasantness and versatility: characteristics that, during the last few years, have led to a huge increase in sales.
-Let’s find out its history, how it’s produced and a lot of interesting facts.
-Let’s visit the enchanting lands where its vines grow.
+Prosecco wine is undoubtedly one of the most famous and appreciated Italian specialties in the world.
+The main reasons for such a reputation are its great pleasantness and versatility: characteristics that, during the last few years, have led to a huge increase in its sales.
+Let’s find out its history, let’s visit the enchanting lands where its vines grow, finding out many interesting facts.

 The history of Prosecco wine.